 If you can't hit something perfectly that isn't moving, that's right in the middle of the plate, how will you ever be able to hit one that is coming in fast and maybe moves in or out and hits the corners (not to mention with lots of noise and distractions going on)?

 From the tee we add soft toss, to introduce motion slowly, while we're still working on getting the swing perfected.
+A great toss device can be found here.

 Each step is monitored to get it right before moving on to the next step which is thrown (or pitched) balls.